closeio/making.close.com/_posts/2020-09-17-splitting-sub-folders-out-into-new-git-repository.md

 If we run the same `rsync` command once again, we'll see no difference in our files (except for the .git/* changes that are expected).

 That's it!
-We've split out a `ui/` sub-folder into its own repository and preserved its whole commit history.
+We've split out a `ui/` subfolder into its own repository and preserved its whole commit history.